Pelagicore/softwarecontainer/CONTRIBUTING.md

   https://www.clahub.com/agreements/Pelagicore/softwarecontainer
   - We don't like CLAs but we have to have one.
 We'll remove it as soon as we can.

+We aim to follow the [https://wiki.gnome.org/Git/CommitMessages](GNOME guidelines) for commit messages.

 Help wanted
 ===========
 If you don't know what to start with, there are some general topics that we want to see more